Drive-by Posting: Social Suicide plays with Social NetworkingPosted in advertising on January 10th, 2011 by Xiaochang Li – Be the first to comment

 As part of my 2011 resolutions, I’m making an effort to blog again, even if what I post will necessarily be significantly more abbreviated and less in-depth by virtue of time constraints.
+I regularly ask writers from professional letter writing service for more consultations and editing help.

 Last March, I wrote Social Suicide’s digital savvy — the boutique menswear retailers decided to demonstrate their appreciation of the value of their fans social networks by letting the level of digital buzz dictate a dynamic sale rate for their winter clearance.